 Families with young children are welcomed to a community-wide afternoon service on Yom Kippur at 3:00 pm.
 No tickets or registration required.

-Program for ages 0-5 NEW THIS YEAR! (first day of Rosh Hashanah and Yom Kippur day)
+Program for ages 0-5 (first day of Rosh Hashanah and Yom Kippur day)

 Age appropriate program offered for preschool ages 0-5 with their parents.
 We will join with the K-2nd graders for songs.
 On Rosh Hashanah, an informal Oneg will follow.